aleksplast/HashTable/README.md

 }
 ~~~

-And here's the plot fot it:
+And here's the plot for it:

 <img align="center"  src="./lib/CRCstat.png">